awsdocs/amazon-ecs-developer-guide/doc_source/ecs_services.md

 + If no placement strategy is defined, maintain balance across the Availability Zones in your cluster with the following logic:
   + Sort the valid container instances, giving priority to instances that have the largest number of running tasks for this service in their respective Availability Zone\.
 For example, if zone A has one running service task and zones B and C each have two, container instances in either zone B or C are considered optimal for termination\.
   + Stop the task on a container instance in an optimal Availability Zone \(based on the previous steps\), favoring container instances with the largest number of running tasks for this service\.

+### Replica<a name="service_scheduler_replica"></a>

+The *replica* scheduling strategy places and maintains the desired number of tasks in your cluster\.

+When creating a service that runs tasks on Fargate, when the service scheduler launches new tasks or stops running tasks, it attempts to maintain balance across Availability Zones\.
+There is no need to specify task placement strategies or restraints\.

+When creating a service that runs tasks on EC2 instances , you can optionally specify task placement strategies and constraints to customize task placement decisions\.
+If no task placement strategies or constraints are specified, then by default the service scheduler will spread the tasks across Availability Zones\.
+The service scheduler uses the following logic:
++ Determine which of the container instances in your cluster can support your service's task definition \(for example, they have the required CPU, memory, ports, and container instance attributes\)\.
++ Determine which container instances satisfy any placement constraints that are defined for the service\.
++ If there is a placement strategy defined, use that strategy to select an instance from the remaining candidates\.
++ If there is no placement strategy defined, balance tasks across the Availability Zones in your cluster with the following logic:
+  + Sort the valid container instances, giving priority to instances that have the fewest number of running tasks for this service in their respective Availability Zone\.
+For example, if zone A has one running service task and zones B and C each have zero, valid container instances in either zone B or C are considered optimal for placement\.
+  + Place the new service task on a valid container instance in an optimal Availability Zone \(based on the previous steps\), favoring container instances with the fewest number of running tasks for this service\.

 ## Additional service concepts<a name="service_concepts"></a>
 + You can optionally run your service behind a load balancer\.
 For more information, see [Service load balancing](service-load-balancing.md)\.